uncopenweb/jsonic/doc/js.rst

             String name of the channel.
 Defaults to :const:`default` if not specified.

       :type args: object
+      :return: A deferred callback with the property value at the time this command is received (before) and when the command is processed in the queue (after)
-      :rtype: :class:`dojo.Deferred`
+      :rtype: :class:`JSonicDeferred`

    .. method:: getServerVersion()

+      Gets the version number of the server API currently in use by this instance.

+      :return: A deferred callback with an object matching the :ref:`/version schema <version-schema>` or an errback with an :class:`Error` object
-      :rtype: :class:`dojo.Deferred`
+      :rtype: `dojo.Deferred`_

    .. method:: play(args)

+      Plays a sound.

       :param args: Object with the following properties:

          url (required)
             String URL of the sound to play.
-Either :const:`.ogg` or :const:`.mp3` will be appeneded to the end of the URL depending on which format the browser supports.
+Either :const:`.ogg` or :const:`.mp3` will be appended to the end of the URL depending on which format the browser supports.

          cache (optional)
             Boolean true to cache the sound audio node in memory for faster playback in the future, false to avoid caching.
-Defaults to false if not specified.
+Defaults to :attr:`defaultCaching` if not specified.

          channel (optional)
             String name of the channel.
 Defaults to :const:`default` if not specified.

       :type args: object
+      :return: A deferred callback with a :ref:`play notification <started-play-notice>` when the sound command is processed (before) and a :ref:`play notification <finished-play-notice>` when the sound finishes playing (after)
-      :rtype: :class:`info.mindtrove.JSonicDeferred`
+      :rtype: :class:`JSonicDeferred`

    .. method:: removeObserver(token)

+      Removes a listener for speech and sound :ref:`notifications <notification>`.

       :param token: Token returned when registering the observer with :meth:`addObserver`
       :type token: object
       :rtype: :const:`undefined`

    .. method:: reset(args)

+      Resets all channel :ref:`audio properties <property>` to their defaults.

       :param args: Object with the following properties: